robertorosero/pyhtonmig/Doc/library/getopt.rst

 .. note::
-   The :mod:`getopt` module is a parser for command line options whose API is designed to be familiar to users of the C :cfunc:`getopt` function.
-Users who are unfamiliar with the C :cfunc:`getopt` function or who would like to write less code and get better help and error messages should consider using the :mod:`argparse` module instead.
+   The :mod:`getopt` module is a parser for command line options whose API is designed to be familiar to users of the C :c:func:`getopt` function.
+Users who are unfamiliar with the C :c:func:`getopt` function or who would like to write less code and get better help and error messages should consider using the :mod:`argparse` module instead.

 This module helps scripts to parse the command line arguments in ``sys.argv``.
-It supports the same conventions as the Unix :cfunc:`getopt` function (including the special meanings of arguments of the form '``-``' and '``--``').
+It supports the same conventions as the Unix :c:func:`getopt` function (including the special meanings of arguments of the form '``-``' and '``--``').
 Long options similar to those supported by GNU software may be used as well via an optional third argument.